 Criteria and Assessment

 If you are a registered NGO and are active in the fields of human rights, nature, environment, arts, culture, or sports, you are eligible to apply for funding to support your project.
-The project must have a Swedish relevance and serve a public interest.
+The project must have a Swedish relevance, serve a public interest and adress at least one of the global goals.

 We evaluate project ideas based on the following grounds: